The Ultimate List of the Best Places to Live in Philadelphia

 The median monthly rent is around $1,300, while a single-family home value is $375,000.
 Fifty percent of Bella Vista locals own their homes, and if you decide to buy one, you can choose between spacious condos and townhomes.

-With the crime rates that are 18% lower than the national average and a decreasing number of crimes, this is a good neighborhood to start a family and raise kids.
+With the crime rates that are 18% lower than the national average, decreasing number of crimes, and high general safety of a neighborhood, this is a good neighborhood to start a family and raise kids.
 Add quality educational institutions and plenty of outdoor activities, and you will see why this is a great spot to settle down if you are relocating with your family including your kids.

 Family Friendly Area With Good Schools and Parks

-When thinking about Philadelphia public schools, know that Bella Vista can offer your kids a proper education in institutions like George W. Nebinger, Andrew Jackson Elementary, and William M. Meredith School.
+This is one of the best cities to raise a family in the US, so when thinking about Philadelphia public schools, know that Bella Vista can offer your kids a proper education in institutions like George W. Nebinger, Andrew Jackson Elementary, and William M. Meredith School.
 They will also have access to the Free Library of Philadelphia.
+That’s why this is a great spot if you are planning to move in together with your partner and start a family soon.

 Once your kids are enrolled in schools, you can have a little bit of time for some family fun in the new area.
 Don’t leave your bikes in storage, make a day out of driving around, visiting spots like Cianfrani Park or the Palumbo Recreation Center.
 These parks are maintained and supported through volunteer efforts; that is why there are park-related events like summer concerts, outdoor movies, yoga, or bocce league.